JFLarvoire/SysToolsLib/C/README.md

 Quick guide for rebuilding everything in Unix (Ex: Linux, MacOS, FreeBSD)
 -------------------------------------------------------------------------

-1. Download the latest SysTools-src.zip sources archive, and extract its contents into a new $WORKDIR directory.
+1. Download the latest SysTools-src.zip source archive, and extract its contents into a new $WORKDIR directory.

    Alternative: